Condominium in Thailand

 Payment to Purchase a Condo

-Foreigners who are not permanent residents of Thailand or individuals entering Thailand under investment promotion legislation must prove that the money for the apartment purchase came from abroad.
-Supporting documents will be required when registering ownership rights at the Land Department.
+Foreigners who are not permanent residents of Thailand or individuals entering Thailand under investment promotion laws must demonstrate that the funds used for the condominium purchase originated outside the Kingdom.
+This requirement can be fulfilled through one of the following methods:

 Taxes and Fees When Buying a Condo